unleashit/npm-library/readme.md

 Just getting going, so far we have...

 ### React Components
 1. [Pagination](https://github.com/unleashit/npm-library/tree/master/packages/pagination) - responsive pagination component in Typescript.
-Just give it a total, current offset and handler and it returns the new offset as needed.
+Just give it a total, current offset and handler and it returns the new offset when the user interacts.
+Assumes a peer dependency of React.
-2. [Login](https://github.com/unleashit/npm-library/tree/master/packages/login) - login component in Typescript, Formik and Yup for validation.
-It accepts props including submit and sucess handlers, custom fields, custom Yup schema, choice of default or custom header and more.
+2. [Login](https://github.com/unleashit/npm-library/tree/master/packages/login) - customizable login component in Typescript that validates with a built-in or custom Yup schema.
+It accepts custom fields, header/footer, forgot password and social login buttons.
+Assumes Peer depenencies of React, Formik and Yup.
-3. [Sign-up/registration](https://github.com/unleashit/npm-library/tree/master/packages/signup) - signup component in Typescript, Formik and Yup for validation.
-It accepts props including submit and sucess handlers, custom fields, custom Yup schema, choice of default or custom header and more.
+3. [Sign-up/registration](https://github.com/unleashit/npm-library/tree/master/packages/signup) - customizable signup component in Typescript that validates with a built-in or custom Yup schema.
+It accepts custom fields, header/footer and social sign up buttons.
+Assumes Peer depenencies of React, Formik and Yup.
-4. [Forgot password](https://github.com/unleashit/npm-library/tree/master/packages/forgotPassword) - forgot password component in Typescript, Formik and Yup for validation.
-It accepts props including submit and sucess handlers, custom fields, custom Yup schema, choice of default or custom success component, header and more.
+4. [Forgot password](https://github.com/unleashit/npm-library/tree/master/packages/forgotPassword) - customizable forgot password component in Typescript that validates with a built-in or custom Yup schema.
+It accepts custom fields and header/footer.
+Assumes Peer depenencies of React, Formik and Yup.
 5. [React Help Desk](https://github.com/unleashit/npm-library) - coming soon

 ### Other